ilin-andrey/react-opencv-face-detection/README.md

 ```

 After all that copy **opencv.js**, **opencv_js.js** & **opencv_js.worker.js** (if available) from each **build_X/bin/** folder into their **public/assets/opencv/X/** folder at the root of the project.

+#### WARNING

+There are some discrepancies between OpenCV code and build tools, which are known issues.
+Please do the following to fix them:

+- use `emscripten/emsdk:2.0.26` Docker container which is the latest stable version which can build everything
+- replace build script `build_js.py` in repositpory by `opencv-build/platforms/js/build_js.py`
+- replace header file `intrin_wasm.hpp` in repositpory by `opencv-build/modules/core/include/opencv2/core/hal/intrin_wasm.hpp`

 #### SIMD optimizations